 Here's an overview of cyberbullying statutes and what you can do when confronted by cyberbullying:

 To learn more about how the law can help in your personal cyberbullying case, check out our page on Cyberbullying.
-Parents of cyberbullying victims may also want to consult an education attorney or an experienced personal injury attorney to discuss your options.
+Parents of cyberbullying victims may also want to consult an experienced personal injury attorney to discuss your options.